 Like the router issue, Microsoft doesn’t have an official fix for Wi-Fi problems yet.
 However, there are a few things you can try.
 First, switch from the 5GHz band to the 2.4GHz band of your router, or vice versa.
 If that doesn’t solve the issue, open your router settings and disable WPA2 for the 5GHz band.
 Each router has a different way to access the control panel, so consult your router’s manual for the correct instructions.

-The wireless controller that comes with your Xbox Series X may not connect to the console.
+The wireless controller that comes with your new Xbox Series X may not connect to the console.
 Before moving to the solution, make sure that you’ve replaced the batteries in your controller and that it powers on.
-We also recommend trying other controllers with your console to see if they work.
+We also recommend trying other controllers with your gaming console to see if they work.

 Before getting to the solution, here’s a quick refresher on how to connect your Xbox Series X controller: